pglevy/portfolio/_sections/hero.md

 layout: hero
 ---

 # Hi!
 I’m Philip.
-Welcome to my portfolio.
+This is my portfolio.
-{: .text-white}
+{: .text-white .h1-letter-spacing}

-My passion is the practice of design, for everything from processes to products.
-I love engaging with people to dream up and make things that create mutual value.
+I currently refer to myself as a **human-centered technology designer**.
+I believe in the power of design thinking and doing as a positive force for healthy growth and continuous improvement.
 {: .text-white .lead}